green3g/spectre-canjs/form-widget/field-components/json-field/json-field.md

 @description

+<span class="label label-warning">DEPRECATED</span>.
+Use subform-field instead.
 This component creates a sub form that is serialized to a JSON string when values in the sub form change.
 This can be used to store JSON data in a database field.

 # Example